-If your child is due to start school in September 2023 and you are considering St Bartholomew’s, please read our EYFS welcome pack and handbook 2022.23.
-Please note that the deadline for applications has passed; contact us as: firstname.lastname@example.org if you have many questions or concerns.
+If your child is due to start school in September 2024 and you are considering St Bartholomew’s, please read our EYFS welcome pack and handbook 2023.24.
+Please note that the deadline for applications will be in January 2024; contact us as: firstname.lastname@example.org if you have many questions or concerns.

 For more information on admissions and appeals, please read our Admissions Policy

 If you are applying for a Foundation place (due to your religious beliefs), please download and complete a copy of the Church Supplementary Form 2023-24 doc.

 Please follow this link for more general information about applying to school.

 Parents have the right of appeal to any school that has refused their child a place.
 The deadline for lodging an appeal is 20 calendar days from National Offer Day (Monday 17th April 2023).
 Please contact the school for further information about making an appeal and to request the appropriate papers: email@example.com

 Appeals against non-admission to St Bartholomew’s will be heard in accordance with the provisions of the School Standards and Framework Act 1998 and the Education Act 2002, together with the School Admissions Appeals Code.
 Appeals will be heard during the summer term prior to the child’s admission to school.

 Those making an appeal will receive at least 10 schools days' notice of their appeal hearing.
 Whenever possible, decision letters will be sent within 5 school days of the hearing.